 Life and the living of it is imperfect and at times, downright difficult.
 I think we all need to take a deep breath and acknowledge that in that imperfection there is tremendous beauty.
 And maybe it’s me, but it seems terribly important as individuals and as a community of people that, even if only once a year, we take the time, we allow ourselves, to simply let our hearts overflow with gratitude and appreciation for everything, for all the things, big and small, that make living life wonderful and worthwhile.

-What I Thought I Knew: A Memoir by Alice Eve Cohen (Book Review)
+Title: What I Thought I Knew: A Memoir Author: Alice Eve Cohen Publisher: Penguin

 That was the first of many shocks in a pregnancy riddled with complications that threatened the lives of both mother and baby.
 In her third trimester, with no prenatal care and no insurance coverage for high-risk pregnancy, Cohen was inundated by friends and doctors telling her what was ethical, what was loving, what was right. (from Penguin Books press release)